dvackermandev/demo-nysds-custom-input-labels/README.md

-# Demo NYSDS Custom Inut Labels
+# Demo NYSDS Custom Input Labels
 - Custom labels could be used with the nysds input components instead of the built in label prop.
 - nysds input events can be handled with useRef, useEffect, and useState.
 - Error handling can be managed using the nysds showError and errorMessage input props.